 Human influence on the global climate system is widely acknowledged and a global cooperation is needed to address climate change - as evidenced by the 196 countries that have signed the Paris Agreement.
 For the first time, from 2024 there will be common binding minimum standards for reporting by states on their greenhouse gas emissions and climate protection measures.
 The energy transition to yield climate goals presents both wide-ranging challenges and opportunities for societies around the world.
 Governments are called upon to promote policies that safeguard competitiveness, economic growth, and employment.
 They ought to enable companies to use their innovative capabilities to protect the climate and make the transition to a sustainable global economy possible.

-Powerfuels are synthetic gases and liquid fuels produced from Power-to-X processes by utilising renewable electricity.
+Powerfuels are synthetic gaseous or liquid energy carriers and feedstocks, based on renewable electricity.
 Powerfuels are game changers as they enable renewable energy to be stored and transported over long distances.
-Powerfuels will be a missing link for reaching climate targets due to four key reasons:
+Powerfuels are a missing link for reaching climate targets due to four key reasons:

 Countries with abundant and low-cost renewable electricity generation conditions are particularly suited for powerfuel production.
 Depending on the country, powerfuels could be used for the own demand first to replace fossil fuel imports or could be exported to countries which are willing to pay for the carbon-neutral nature of powerfuels.

 Powerfuels will play an important role in the major industry sectors becoming carbon neutral.
 Powerfuels can be applied to all industry sectors as they can be tailored to have the same molecular structure as fossil fuels, allowing powerfuels to be used in existing infrastructures until more sustainable alternatives could be developed.